ryanlow64/tp/docs/UserGuide.md

 Format: `add_client name/NAME phone/PHONE_NUMBER [email/EMAIL] [addr/ADDRESS]`

 * The client's name must be provided.
+* The client's name must not be empty and must not exceed 50 characters.
+* The client's must be a alphanumeric string and can contain spaces, and the special characters `/` and `\`.
+* **Note**: While the client's name can contain the special characters `/` and `\`, they should not be at the start of the client's name.
 * The client's phone number must be provided, must start with either 6, 8 or 9, and must be exactly 8 digits long.
 * The client's email and address are optional fields.
 * No two clients can have the same name or phone number, but they can have the same email address, for example, multiple people can share the same corporate email address